Bobby Hull: Post-playing career

 In 1978, he was made an Officer of the Order of Canada.
 Besides his Hall of Fame induction, Hull's no. 9 jersey has been retired by the Black Hawks, the Jets, and their successor team, the Arizona Coyotes.
 When Bobby's son Brett Hull joined the Coyotes, they unretired the number for Brett to wear during his brief stint there to honour his father.
-Evander Kane, who wore number 9 for the current Winnipeg Jets franchise, sought and received Hull's permission to wear the number.
+Evander Kane, who wore number 9 for the Atlanta Thrashers when they became the current Winnipeg Jets franchise, sought and received Hull's permission to wear the number.

 In 2003, he was named the figurehead commissioner of a new World Hockey Association, intended to operate during the 2004–05 NHL lockout; it never entered play, and the organization subsequently ran several ephemeral low-minor league and unsanctioned Tier II junior leagues.
 Hull served as an ambassador for the Blackhawks through part of the 2021–22 season until the organization announced, "When it comes to Bobby, specifically, we jointly agreed earlier this season that he will retire from any official team role."

 Personal life and death

 Hull's younger brother Dennis (nicknamed "the Silver Jet") starred alongside him with the Chicago Black Hawks for eight seasons, scoring over 300 goals in his own right.
-Some commentators often wondered which brother had the harder shot.
 When Bobby was excluded from the 1972 Summit Series because he had signed to play in the WHA, Dennis initially planned to boycott the event as well as a show of support for his brother, but Bobby persuaded him to stay on Team Canada.

 Hull's marriage to Joanne McKay ended in divorce in 1980 after several abusive incidents.

 In 1986, he was arrested and charged with assault and battery after allegedly hitting his third wife, Deborah, after an argument.
 She eventually dropped the charges.

 Hull was romantically involved with a woman named Claudia Allen.
 In 1980, Hull retired from the Hartford Whalers to take care of Allen, who was injured in a severe automobile accident.
 The couple never married.

 In 1998, Hull allegedly made pro-Nazi comments to The Moscow Times.
 He was quoted as saying, "Hitler, for example, had some good ideas.
 He just went a little bit too far."
 Hull later denied having complimented Hitler and said journalists had raised the subject.
 The incident was parodied on the Canadian news satire show This Hour Has 22 Minutes, with Rick Mercer reading a spot saying Hull had been misquoted, and had actually said, "Sittler had some good ideas."